Jackie Stallone: In popular culture

 In 1994, Stallone was parodied in a Saturday Night Live skit in which Janeane Garofalo played Stallone.
 In the skit, Stallone advertised a psychic hotline telling of her two sons "Sylvester, the famous star, and Frank, a struggling musician".
 Stallone encouraged customers to call so she could steer them away from the "Frank" (negativity) in their lives and toward the "Sylvester" (success).

 Her appearance on Celebrity Big Brother 3 in the United Kingdom was parodied on the British TV comedy show French and Saunders, with Dawn French playing Stallone and Jennifer Saunders playing Brigitte Nielsen.

 In Absolutely Fabulous, Season 1, Episode 1, entitled "Fashion" (1992), Saffy mistakes £300 worth of royal jelly for honey and eats it on toast, to which Edina says, "This is the stuff, sweetie...
 Jackie Stallone would kill for this, darling".

 In a clip on the TV show Talk Soup, Stallone ate shrimp and a producer dubbed in belches.
 This caused host Greg Kinnear to laugh uncontrollably on camera.

 Personal life

-Jackie Stallone had three children and seven grandchildren.
+Stallone had three children and seven grandchildren.
+Her first marriage was to Frank Stallone Sr. which lasted from 1945 to 1957, and produced her two sons, Sylvester and Frank Jr. Her second marriage was to Anthony Filiti in 1959, with whom she had a daughter, the late Toni D'Alto.
+They later divorced.
+Her third and final marriage was to Stephen Levine in 1998, and lasted until her death in 2020.
 Her eldest grandchild Sage Stallone died unexpectedly in 2012.
-She had another grandson and three granddaughters through eldest son Sylvester, a grandson Rob Stallone through Frank, and a grandson through her late daughter Toni Filiti.
+She had another grandson and three granddaughters through eldest son Sylvester, a grandson through Frank, and a grandson through Toni.

 Death

-Stallone died on September 21, 2020, at the age of 98.
+Jackie Stallone died on September 21, 2020, at the age of 98.
 Her death was announced by her son Frank.